Home » Condiments » Spice Mixes » Jerk Seasoning

 Feel free to any of the spices that you don’t like but you must leave in the allspice to have that authentic Jerk flavor.

-small bowl of jerk seasoning with a measuring spoon
+jar of jerk seasoning with a metal spoon sticking out of it

 This recipe makes about 1 cup of the Homemade Jerk Seasoning mix, but it will last for a few months in your spice cabinet.
 Don’t worry, you will use it up before then!